Christopher Del Rosario Christopher Del Rosario

 We work with the tools we are either given or choose to use.
 A jackhammer might be easier for some to demolish a house but the feeling of using a sledge hammer might be more satisfactory to others.
 They both will get the job done.
 You need to figure out what’s right for you and not follow a path that’s not yours or jump on to trends just because.
 Try all the mediums of photography before you settle on anything.
 Try and experiment.
 At the end of the day.
 Film is the medium i chose because it suited me best, not because It made me better.

-Stay safe, Stay the course, Make photographs by Christopher Del Rosario
+Stay safe, Stay the course, Make photographs

 New World Orders